Skip to main content

 Publishable Key

 The publishable key (pk_test_* / pk_live_*) is used to authenticate tokenization requests from the browser.
 It can only be used to create tokens and cannot access payments, customers, or any other API resources.
-You can obtain your publishable key from the merchant dashboard under Merchant Settings > API Access.
+You can obtain your publishable key from the merchant dashboard under Merchant Settings > API Settings.
 For details, see Authentication.

 Test Cards